 Canonical has released Ubuntu Touch, targeting to bring convergence to the user experience on this mobile operating system and touch input based desktop.

 Linux Operating System Embedded Devices

 Linux is popular in embedded systems because of its low cost and ease of customization.
 In the non-mobile telecommunications equipment sector and CPE hardware runs with a Linux-based operating system.

 For example – the most popular ‘TiVo digital video recorder’ using a customized Linux based OS.
 Many network firewalls and routers from makers as Cisco/Linksys use Linux based system.
 Roland RD-700GX digital piano also runs Linux.
 The ‘WholeHogIII console stage lighting control’ systems using Linux.

-Previously many games were not available for Linux, but nowadays, more games have been released with support for Linux.
+Previously many games were not available for Linux Operating System, but nowadays, more games are releasing with support for Linux.
 Linux based popular mobile platform Android has gained much developer interest and is one of the leading platforms for mobile game development.

-Valve released a Linux version of Steam, especially for the gaming.
+Valve released a Linux version of Steam, especially for gaming.
 Its a popular game distribution platform on PC.
-SteamOS is a gaming oriented OS based on Debian, for beta testing, and has plans to ship Steam Machines as a gaming and entertainment platform.
+SteamOS is a gaming-oriented OS based on Debian, for beta testing, and has plans to ship Steam Machines as a gaming and entertainment platform.
 Nvidia also released Shield as a specialized gaming platform.

 Many Linux users play Windows games through Wine or CrossOver Linux.

-Linux is released both by an organized project like Debian, project connected with companies as Fedora, OpenSUSE, Ubuntu and so on.
-The members from the particular projects meet at different gatherings and fairs, to exchange thoughts.
-As because it’s rapid development, localization and usefulness, its user also growing rapidly.
+Moreover, Many organized projects like Debian use the Linux kernel.
+Debian correlates with Giant companies such as Fedora, OpenSUSE, and Ubuntu.
+The members of the particular projects meet at different gatherings and fairs, to exchange thoughts.
+Because of its rapid development, localization, and usefulness, its user is also overgrowing.